-At Collision 24, we want our Brockton, Randolph, and Stoughton customers to understand more about their vehicles and their moving parts.
+At our body shop, we want our Brockton, Randolph, and Stoughton customers to understand more about their vehicles and their moving parts.
 In this article, we’ll discuss the difference between brake pads and rotors.
 But before we dive in, let’s take a quick look at how the braking system works.

 How Braking Works

 You’re cruising down the street, trying to find something good on the radio, when suddenly a squirrel darts out in front of your vehicle.
 As you push down on the brake pedal, it activates a hydraulic line filled with brake fluid.
 This fluid squeezes the calipers, which are similar to those hinged metal pieces that hold the rubber brakes on a mountain bike.

 The brake pads sit between the calipers and the rotors.
 They push against the rotors, generating enormous amounts of pressure and friction to slow the spin of the tires and bring the vehicle to a stop, allowing you to avoid that poor squirrel.

 Now that we’re familiar with how braking works, let’s talk about brake pads and rotors.

 As we already mentioned, brake pads sit between the calipers and rotors.
 They kind of resemble the heel of a men’s dress shoe, and they’re what pushes against the rotors during braking.

 Some brake pads, known as organic, are made from a blend of rubber, glass, and resins capable of withstanding extreme heat.
 Kevlar is another material commonly used in making brake pads.
 Because these ingredients are relatively soft, they tend to wear quickly and aren’t suggested for heavier vehicles such as large trucks.

 The majority of the vehicles you see around Brockton, Randolph, and Stoughton are probably equipped with metallic brake pads.
 Typically made of an iron, copper, steel, and graphite mixture, metallic brake pads are incredibly strong.